UrbanAnalyst/docs/src/variables.md

 transfers generally increase with distance, and the value chosen represents the average number of transfers required at a distance of 10km.

-- *Intervals to Next Service,* measured in minutes.
+- *Intervals to Next Service* are measured in minutes.
 For each point of origin in a city, this statistic measures the waiting time necessary before departing to each destination within a city on the service after the one corresponding to the fastest journey.
 This delayed service may not be fast as the original, or it may even be faster in some cases, as the UA algorithms also prioritise connections with the fewest possible transfers.
 It can happen that subsequent services are actually faster, yet involve additional transfers not required in the originally identified "fastest" service.

-- *Numbers of Transfers*.
-This measures the number of transfers necessary for a *minimal-transfer* journey out to a distance of 10km.
+- *Numbers of Transfers* measure the number of transfers necessary for a *minimal-transfer* journey out to a distance of 10km.
 These *minimal-transfer* journeys are selected to allow for journeys slightly slower than absolute fastest journeys (generally by up to 5 minutes) if they